 How to make basil-infused olive oil:

 Step 3.
-Pour the mix into a pan and heat on high for 1 minute.
+Pour the mix into a pan and heat for a minute.

 Step 4.
 Strain the mix through a sieve and let cool.

 You can either discard the basil puree in the strainer or you can mince a garlic clove and mix it along with a bit of salt into the puree and spread it on a piece of toast for a quick snack.